 d.
 Use a minimum of eleven scholarly research sources (two books and the remaining scholarly peer-reviewed journal articles).

-The United States of America consist of 97% of its land mass as rural with about 20% of the U.S. population residing in rural areas, about 66 million people living in rural areas of agriculture use (corps and pastureland), forests, deserts, shrubland, and wetlands.
+In the United States of America, 97% of its land mass is rural, with about 20% of the U.S. population residing in rural areas, about 66 million people living in rural areas of agricultural use (corps and pastureland), forests, deserts, shrubland, and wetlands.
 There are approximately 19 people per square mile in rural America compared to approximately 2,397 people per square mile in urban areas in America.
 One of the common things among people living in urban and rural areas is the need for healthcare.
 However, there is a gap between the two areas in access to healthcare, rural areas tend to have less availability to healthcare facilities.

-In this paper the context of health and healthcare will be examined in rural America.
-Although the rural areas of the country contain slightly less than 20 percent of the population, 59 percent of Primary Care Health Professional Shortage Areas were located in rural areas.
+This paper examines the context of health and healthcare in rural America.
+Although the country's rural areas contain slightly less than 20 percent of the population, 59 percent of Primary Care Health Professional Shortage Areas were located in rural areas.
 (Hirsch, 2019, p.
 14)

-North America has been a story of vast natural resources, conquest, exploitation, slave labor, racism, genocide, wars, crime, greed, capitalism at its finest and at its worst, ingenuity, economic and political superpower.
+North America has been a story of vast natural resources, conquest, exploitation, slave labor, racism, genocide, wars, crime, greed, capitalism at its finest and its worst, ingenuity, economic and political superpower.
 This historical context has shaped America’s people, their thoughts, language, beliefs, opportunities, and ways of life.
-America’s natural resources is foundational to its people in both urban and rural areas, where production and harvesting may be in rural areas, but the manufacturing and packing is by and large done in urban areas.
-In the rural areas there has been a historical and cultural tie to land-based economics, however the continuation of globalization and neoliberalism had shifted this land-based economy out of rural America.
+America’s natural resources .
+However,e foundational to its people in urban and rural areas, where production and harvesting may be in rural areas, but the manufacturing and packing is done in urban areas.
+In the rural areas, there has been a historical and cultural tie to land-based economics, however, the continuation of globalization and neoliberalism has shifted this land-based economy out of rural America.
 This shift has increased poverty and unemployment.
-Compounding this, the issue of geographic isolation and lack of technological infostructure impartiality and lack of highly educated work force has hindered the options for economic development.
-(Sherman, 2021) The economic connection between rural and urban areas is strong, but the difference in the people who live in these two areas is numerous, from economic opportunities to culture, and once of those differences is in the accessibility of healthcare.
+Compounding this, the issue of geographic isolation,lack of technological infostructure impartiality, and lack of highly educated work force has hindered the options for economic development.
+(Sherman, 2021) The economic connection between rural and urban areas is strong.
+Still, the difference in the people who live in these two areas is numerous, from economic opportunities to culture, and one of those differences is in the accessibility of healthcare.